 Additional support for learning (ASL)

-For children and young people who require support, including those with additional support needs, an emphasis on individual needs and individualised blending of resources and interventions will be important considerations.
+For children and young people who require support, including those with additional support needs, an emphasis on individual needs and individualised blending of resources and interventions will be continue to be important considerations.

-In thinking about a blended learning approach for children and young people who need individualised support, authorities and school staff will be able to draw on inclusive learning policy and practice.
-In applying blended learning there is a need to ensure that children and young people are: present, participating, achieving and supported.
+In thinking about learning approaches for children and young people who need individualised support, authorities and school staff will be able to draw on inclusive learning policy and practice

-Whichever individualised provisions and interventions are provided they will need to be kept under constant review with robust tracking and monitoring of learning and wellbeing.
+Whichever individualised provisions and interventions are provided they will continue to needbe reviewed with robust tracking and monitoring of learning and wellbeing.

 Assessment of and planning for individual needs

-A first step will be to review plans, including co-ordinated support plans, to ensure that planned approaches build upon and recognise any additional needs which have arisen.
+As part of ongoing understanding of children and young people’s learning it may be necessary to review plans, including co-ordinated support plans, to ensure that planned approaches build upon and recognise any additional needs which have arisen.

-In planning these approaches, support may be drawn from other partners such as Social Work Services, or Allied Health Professionals, and agencies such as Skills Development Scotland, and third sector organisations.
-Practitioners will also wish to be aware of the forthcoming report of the ASL Review, in their developing plans.
+In planning these approaches, support may be drawn from other partners such as Social Work Services, or Allied Health Professionals, and agencies such as Skills Development Scotland, the SQA and third sector organisations.